Wichita, Kansas: Sports

 Several sports venues are in and around the city.
 Intrust Bank Arena, downtown, is a 15,000-seat multi-purpose arena that is home to the Wichita Thunder.
 Lawrence–Dumont Stadium, just west of downtown, was a medium-sized baseball stadium that has been home to Wichita's various minor-league baseball teams over the years.
 It was also home to the minor-league National Baseball Congress and the site of the Congress's annual National Tournament.

-Wichita Ice Arena, also just west of downtown, is a public ice-skating rink used for ice-skating competitions.
-In addition, Century II has been used for professional wrestling tournaments, gardening shows, sporting-goods exhibitions, and other recreational activities.
+Wichita Ice Arena, just west of downtown, is a public ice-skating rink used for ice-skating competitions.
+Century II has been used for professional wrestling tournaments, gardening shows, sporting-goods exhibitions, and other recreational activities.
 The WSU campus includes two major venues: Eck Stadium, a medium-sized stadium with a full-sized baseball field that is home to the WSU Shocker baseball team, and Charles Koch Arena, a medium-sized, dome-roofed circular arena with a collegiate basketball court that hosts the WSU Shocker basketball team.
 Koch Arena is also used extensively for citywide and regional high school athletic events, concerts, and other entertainments.
 Just north of the city is 81 Motor Speedway, an oval motor-vehicle racetrack used extensively for a wide range of car, truck, and motorcycle races, and other motorsports events.
 Neighboring Park City is home to Hartman Arena and the Sam Fulco Pavilions, a moderate-capacity low-roofed arena developed for small rodeos, horse shows, livestock competitions, and exhibitions.

 Wichita is also home to two sports museums, the Kansas Sports Hall of Fame and the Wichita Sports Hall of Fame and Museum.